Weizer Building (8935 Buckeye Road, Cleveland): History

 Buckeye Road south of downtown was a primarily Hungarian immigrant community by the end of the nineteenth century, with ethnic ties so strong that strife could still arise with the Slovak immigrant population.
 Community events centered on St. Elizabeth of Hungary Catholic Church at 90th Street and Buckeye Road, the first Hungarian nationality parish anywhere in the United States.

-In such an environment the Weizer Building was built in 1913.
-The exquisite design was completed by prominent local architect Emile Uhlrich after five years of work.
+In such an environment, the Weizer Building was built in 1913.
+Prominent local architect Emile Uhlrich completed the exquisite design after five years of work.
 Like St. Elizabeth's, it became a community center for Hungarian cultural activities.
 However, the ethnic neighborhood no longer exists.
 Thousands of Buckeye-Shaker residents fought in World War II, and most of them moved to the suburbs after returning from Europe.
 The trend was exacerbated in the 1960s, as crime grew in the neighborhood, and white flight took many more Hungarians to safer communities; fewer than a thousand native-born Hungarians remained resident in the entire city by the 1990 census.